Note: ShareSync File Server Sync is a chargeable service. Visit your Account > Plan & Pricing page for more information.

 - Removing the Full Control permission for the SYSTEM account for folders mapped to ShareSync, once File Server Sync is running on a File Server, will put the application in an inconsistent state and result in undesired deletion of content

 - Mapping cannot be created between the entire local disc and a ShareSync folder

-- Mapping cannot be created between a mapped drive and a ShareSync folder
+- Mapping cannot be created between a mapped network drive or external hard drive and a ShareSync folder

 - There is a theoretical upper limit of 1 million files which can be synced using this app.
 The app will start to consume high amount of RAM for larger file sets